utxostack/rgbpp-sdk/packages/btc/README.md

     },
   ],
   onlyConfirmedUtxos: false, // optional, default to false, only confirmed utxos are allowed in the transaction
-  feeRate: 1, // optional, default to 1 on the testnet, and it is a floating number on the mainnet source,
+  feeRate: RecommendedFeeRate.FASTEST, // optional, will fetch from mempool.space API if not provided source,
 });